We’d only been on the Flåm Railway for a few minutes, and I’d already lost count of how many waterfalls we’d passed.

-That’s the thing about Norway, particularly the area around the village of Flåm which is so incredibly gorgeous it inspired the popular movie Frozen.
+That’s the thing about Norway, particularly the area around the village of Flåm which is so incredibly gorgeous it inspired the popular Disney movie Frozen.
 The scenery is so dramatic, so vibrant, that at some point it almost becomes overwhelming and you need to actually remind yourself to keep moving, lest you inadvertently find yourself staring in awe at the same mountain peak or lush valley for hours.

 The track was constructed in the 1900s as part of the Bergen Railway linking Bergen and Oslo, and includes 20 tunnels—including 18 that were painstakingly excavated by hand.
-In a true feat of engineering, the line was laid on steep slopes and sharp bends to navigate the inclines and avoid the risk of avalanches, meaning 80 per cent of the track has an impressive 55 per cent gradient.
+In a true feat of engineering, the Flåm line was laid on steep slopes and sharp bends to navigate the inclines and avoid the risk of avalanches, meaning 80 per cent of the track has an impressive 55 per cent gradient.

-The first leg of the journey was flat as the train pulled away from Flåm, and we pressed our faces against the large windows determined not to miss a single moment.
+The first leg of the journey was flat as the train pulled away from the Flam train station, and we pressed our faces against the large windows determined not to miss a single moment.
 We chugged past a steepled church, the Vibmesnosi Mountain, the Rjoande Waterfall with its 140 metre drop and the Berekvam Ravine where we briefly stopped to let a train heading the opposite way pass.

 Passengers freely moved around the train car, jumping from side to side hoping for the best vantage point, excitedly calling out when a twisting river bend or snow-capped mountain peak was particularly scenic.
 Little did we know all that still couldn’t compete with what we were about to find on our first stop.